 The story follows a pilot lost in the desert after a crash-landing, who starts to hallucinate and comes upon a young prince.
 The prince is visiting various planets in space, including Earth, and through the story and discussion, the book addresses themes of sadness, friendship, love, and loss.

-The Petit Prince is one of the highest-selling books of all time in France.
+The Little Prince is one of the highest-selling books of all time in France.
 You can buy the French-English bilingual version below.

-A historical novel written by famed novelist Alexandre Dumas, the 3 muskateers is a book filled with adventure and intrigue.
+A historical novel written by famed novelist Alexandre Dumas, the 3 musketeers is a book filled with adventure and intrigue.

 After a confluence of events, he manages to win their trust and must work with them to thwart the various spies and characters who are threatening the King and the very state of France.